thepartly/reflectapi/docs/src/how-to/generics.md

 # Using Generic Types

-Learn how to work with generic types in ReflectAPI to create flexible, reusable API components while maintaining type safety across all generated clients.
+Learn how to work with generic types in `reflectapi` to create flexible, reusable API components while maintaining type safety across all generated clients.

 ## Overview

-ReflectAPI provides excellent support for generic types, allowing you to:
+`reflectapi` provides excellent support for generic types, allowing you to:
 - **Create reusable generic structs and enums** with type parameters
 - **Build type-safe APIs** with flexible data structures
 - **Generate proper generic code** in TypeScript, Python, and Rust clients